I am fully vaccinated and boosted for Covid

 Make good choices for your support and start talking to me about your aches and pains!
-Let's make sense of your prenatal appointments, and discuss changes to posture to encourage optimal position for your baby.
+Let's make sense of your prenatal appointments with your doctor or midwife, and discuss changes to posture to encourage optimal position for your baby.

 Attend a live streamed childbirth class with me